497K 1 fp0089392-7_497k.htm

 Portfolio Turnover

 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or “turns over” its portfolio).
 A higher portfolio turnover will cause the Fund to incur additional transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, may affect the Fund’s performance.
-As a result of a reorganization (the “Reorganization”), the Fund acquired all of the assets, and assumed all of the liabilities, of AAF First Priority CLO Bond ETF, a series of Listed Funds Trust (the “Predecessor Fund”).
-During the fiscal period August 1, 2022, through March 31, 2023, the Fund’s portfolio turnover rate was 8% of the average value of its portfolio.
+During the most recent fiscal year, the Fund’s portfolio turnover rate was 28% of the average value of its portfolio.

 Principal Investment Strategies